siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 7 - Firewall setup with UFW:

+We’ll configure UFW (Uncomplicated Firewall) to restrict access to only the necessary ports, like SSH and HTTP.
+This firewall setup helps protect your server from unauthorized incoming traffic and ensures only known services are reachable.

-Install and configure UFW (Uncomplicated Firewall) to protect your server:
+Install and configure UFW to protect your server:

 ```
 sudo apt install ufw